-What is a juried research report or a peer reviewed journal?
+What is a peer-reviewed journal?

 Answer